Engineering Technology Course Descriptions

 ETEC 290: Engineering Technology Capstone Project

 Credits: 5.0Students use the skills developed during their prior courses to work as a team to design and build a project.
-Prerequisite(s): ETEC 200 (or concurrent enrollment) or ETEC 243, eitherwith a minimum grade of 2.0.
+Prerequisite(s): Completion of ETEC 200 or ETEC 257 with a minimum grade of 2.0 is required to take this course.

 Course Level Objectives